shrapnle/AllEditions/README.md

 ```

 At the end of your generative script just after where you would include fxpreview() pass the canvas as a base64 image and call the sendit() function.
-If pusing a PNG or JPG specify it in the function call.
+If using a PNG or JPG specify it in the function call instead of svg as in the example below.

 Here is an example for pushing an SVG from paperjs
 ```